swisstopo/swissgeol-boreholes-dataextraction/README.md

 #### Groundwater
 With the current version of the code, groundwater can only be found at depth smaller than 200 meters.
 This threshold is defined in `src/stratigraphy/groundwater/groundwater_extraction.py` by the constant `MAX_DEPTH`.

 The groundwater is extracted in two main ways from the borehole documents.
 The first one aims to match a groundwater-related keyword in the text extracted from the document (e.g., groundwater, groundwater-level).
 The second technique focuses on extracting the groundwater-related illustration from the document by using template matching.
 The matching of the groundwater illustration is disabled by default as it significantly increases the runtime of the data extraction pipeline.
-You can control the activation of this feature by using the `IS_SEARCHING_GROUNDWATER_ILLUSTRATION`.
+You can control the activation of this feature by using the `IS_SEARCHING_GROUNDWATER_ILLUSTRATION` environment variable.

 Add the following line to the `.env` document to turn on the groundwater detection: